-Log into app.demandbase.com with the login provided to you by Demandbase, then click Setup on the ABM Home page.
+Log in to the ABM Platform and click Setup on the ABM Home page.
 In the Profile area, click View Profile, then click the Create New Profile button.
-You will then begin the profile set up steps.
+You will then complete the following profile set up steps.

 - Step 1: Name Your Profile

 - Step 2: What are Your Buyer's Interests?